 Clean and fun.

-Mouloud Achour below put it like this: When we listen to the album [Woman], we feel like we’re following a man, alone, on his way to a party, but then he leaves alone.
+Mouloud Achour, below, put it like this: When we listen to the album [Woman], we feel like we’re following a man, alone, on his way to a party, but then he leaves alone.
 But the guy experiences a lot of emotions.
 Getting enthusiastic… And there’s this song called Alakazam… It’s like this moment when you’re alone and your head is spinning, you’re wondering if you should stay or leave, if you should stay or leave, you finally choose to stay, but nothing really happens.
-Xavier then adds: And everything turns into a nightmare, you’ve drunk too much alcohol, but in the end, you’re feeling better.
+Xavier then added: And everything turns into a nightmare, you’ve drunk too much alcohol, but in the end, you’re feeling better.
 You see a girl and think maybe it’s gonna work out and in your last attempt, you fail and you go back home alone.
 That’s the idea.

-Xavier: In fact it’s not so much the problem of making illusion or not.
+Xavier: In fact, it’s not so much the problem of making illusion or not.
 We especially managed to find a domain which works for us, because it’s more a question of sensitivity and work than really pure technique.